Understanding Retrieval Augmentation for Long-Form Question Answering: Insights from Attribution Annotation

-\paragraph{{Which parts of the answer are less supported by the evidence documents?}} Generated long-form answers consist of 5-10 sentences.
-Are sentences generated earlier more likely to be supported by evidence documents?
-Fig.~\ref{fig:location_analysis}(c)(d) report the percentage of unsupported sentences by the relative position of the answer sentence on our data and attribution annotation on long-form answers from commercial generative search engines from ~\citet{liu2023evaluating} respectively.
-We find that the last sentence is almost twice as likely to be unsupported compared to other sentence in the answer.
-This phenomenon is even more pronounced on ~\citet{liu2023evaluating}.
-Related to our study, recent study~\cite{min2023factscore} also showed in biography generation, that sentences generated later are more likely to contain false information. \paragraph{{What causes the model to produce unsupported sentences?}} We manually examine 30 answer sentences labeled as \textbf{Not Supported} for each setting that has access to evidence documents.\footnote{We analyze all unsupported answer sentences generated by WebGPT, as there are only 17 of them in total.} We identify three categories of unsupported sentences: retrieval failure, hallucinated facts, and incorrect synthesis.\footnote{Categories are not mutually exclusive (one can contain irrelevant documents and combine facets from each).} Table~\ref{tab:error-ex} provides a description for each category along with an example.
+\paragraph{{What causes the model to produce unsupported sentences?}} We manually examine 30 answer sentences labeled as \textbf{Not Supported} for each setting that has access to evidence documents.\footnote{We analyze all unsupported answer sentences generated by WebGPT, as there are only 17 in total.} We identify three categories of unsupported sentences: retrieval failure, hallucinated facts, and incorrect synthesis.\footnote{Categories are not mutually exclusive (one can contain irrelevant documents and combine facets from each).} Table~\ref{tab:error-ex} provides a description for each category along with an example.
 In Table~\ref{tab:qual_detailed} in the appendix, we further provide a breakdown of error types for each generation setting.
 During our analysis, we found that about 14\% of errors corresponds to annotation error.

-We found that attribution error happens more frequently when the retrieved documents do not provide sufficient evidences for answering the question.
-Generating ungrounded concepts is a more common cause of unsupported sentences than incorrectly synthesizing information from incompatible documents.
-However, incorrect synthesis happens relatively more frequently in the WebGPT model, potentially as it grounds its information more heavily from the documents.
+Attribution failures occur more frequently when the retrieved documents do not provide sufficient evidences for answering the question.
+Generating ungrounded concepts is more frequent than incorrectly synthesizing information from incompatible documents.
+However, incorrect synthesis happens relatively more frequently in the WebGPT model, potentially as it attempts to ground its generation more heavily from the documents.
 This suggests multi-document summarization and synthesis is an important direction for future work, especially for more faithful retrieval-augmented LMs.